bryanwweber/orbital-mechanics-notes/the-orbit-equation/parabolic-trajectories.md

 Since the path leads out and never comes back, the trajectory with $e = 1$ is also called an **escape trajectory**.
 The velocity necessary to escape from $m_1$ on a parabolic trajectory can then be found from the previous equation based on the current orbital radius of $m_2$.

 Let's start with a circular orbit with a radius $r$.
-The velocity is given by Eq. {eq}`eq:circular-orbit-velocity`.
+The velocity is given by @eq:circular-orbit-velocity.
 Assuming that we can instantaneously boost the spacecraft velocity to a parabolic trajectory, the velocity on the parabolic trajectory at the point where it is tangent to the circle is:

 :::{math}
 :label: eq:parabola-velocity-relative-to-circle